ashphp/lempstack/README.md

 # lempstack
-LEMP stack installed on Almalinux 8/9/10
+- Interactive LEMP stack installer on Almalinux 8/9/10
+- Optional WordPress + (Memcached or Redis) installation.

+##This code is `AI` generated.